Information on Crack Cocaine

 About Crack Cocaine

-Crack is between 75% and 100% pure, far stronger, and more potent than regular cocaine.
-It is more potent and riskier than the regular form of cocaine.
+Crack is already sold in its process state.
+However, one can buy cocaine and freebase it.
+Freebase is 75% to 100% pure, far stronger, and more potent than regular cocaine.
+It is more addictive than the regular form of cocaine.

 Crack, Short Term Effects

 - A sudden increase in blood pressure and heart rate

 - Anxiety and paranoia

 - Sudden death (Even one use can cause overdose or death)